microsoft/pyright/docs/typed-libraries.md

 ## Library Interface
 [PEP 561](https://www.python.org/dev/peps/pep-0561/) indicates that a “py.typed” marker file must be included in the package if the author wishes to support type checking of their code.

 If a “py.typed” module is present, a type checker will treat all modules within that package (i.e. all files that end in “.py” or “.pyi”) as importable unless the file name begins with an underscore.
-These modules comprise the supported interace for the library.
+These modules comprise the supported interface for the library.

 Each module exposes a set of symbols.
 Some of these symbols are considered “private” — implementation details that are not part of the library’s interface.
 Type checkers like pyright use the following rules to determine which symbols are visible outside of the package.